Mark Bauerlein: Career

 Bauerlein is a Professor Emeritus of English who taught at Emory University from 1989 to 2018, with a brief break between 2003 and 2005 to work at the National Endowment for the Arts, serving as the director of the Office of Research and Analysis.
 While there, Bauerlein contributed to an NEA study, "Reading at Risk: A Survey of Literary Reading in America".
-In 2023, he was appointed by Ron DeSantis to the New College of Florida Board of Trustees.
+In 2023, he was appointed by Ron DeSantis to the board of trustees of New College of Florida during a controversial purge at the college of the state university system.

-Beliefs concerning DEI in colleges

-Bauerlein has said he strongly opposes implementing diversity, equity, and inclusion (DEI) in colleges.
+Bauerlein strongly opposes implementing diversity, equity, and inclusion (DEI) in colleges.

-“I urge, and I’ve written this, that all DEI initiatives be eliminated from higher education, that DEI offices be absolutely closed, shut down,” Bauerlein said.
-“They lead students to develop bad ideas.”

-According to Bauerlein, when DEI is incorporated into academia, the peer review process becomes corrupted.

-“When you start saying, ‘Oh, we need to publish more writers who are not white men,’ the process has been corrupted,” Bauerlein said.
-“Right off the bat, standards go down.
-Peer review becomes politicized.
-This is the beginning of the fall of a discipline, and I’ve seen it happen many, many times.”

-Published Works
+Published works

 Bauerlein's books include Literary Criticism: An Autopsy (1997) and The Pragmatic Mind: Explorations in the Psychology of Belief (1997).
 He is also the author of the 2008 book The Dumbest Generation: How the Digital Age Stupefies Young Americans and Jeopardizes Our Future (Or, Don't Trust Anyone Under 30), which won the Nautilus Award.

-Bauerlein explains how his experience as a teacher led to his writing of The Dumbest Generation:

 Apart from his scholarly work, he publishes in popular publications such as The Federalist, Chronicle of Higher Education, The Washington Post, The Wall Street Journal, The Weekly Standard and The Times Literary Supplement.

 In 2022, Bauerlein published a sequel to The Dumbest Generation titled The Dumbest Generation Grows Up: From Stupefied Youth To Dangerous Adults.

 Personal life

 In 2012, Bauerlein announced his conversion to Catholicism.
 He has described himself as an "educational conservative,” while he socially and politically identifies as being "pretty ... libertarian", according to an interview conducted by Reason magazine.
 He endorsed Donald Trump in the 2016 U.S. presidential election.
-Bauerlein has an identical twin brother.